Governor Stein Announces $43 Million of Investment and 206 New Jobs for Rural North Carolina

 The RIA approved three grant requests under the state’s Rural Downtown Economic Development program in the Public Infrastructure category:

 - City of Washington (Beaufort County): An $850,000 grant will support the second phase of the city’s streetscape improvement project, which includes new brick paver sidewalks, ADA accessibility, pedestrian lighting, curbs and gutters, and tree pits.
-The project is expected to leverage public and private investments totaling $629,523.
+The project is expected to leverage an investment of $629,523.

-- Town of Longview (Catawba County): An $850,000 grant will assist the town with sidewalk improvements including the construction and rehabilitation of 1.2 miles of sidewalks and ADA-compliant ramps to improve downtown connectivity.
-The project is expected to leverage public and private investments totaling $142,823.
+- Town of Longview (Catawba County): An $850,000 grant will assist the town with sidewalk improvements, including the construction and rehabilitation of 1.2 miles of sidewalks and ADA-compliant ramps to improve downtown connectivity.
+The project is expected to leverage an investment of $142,823.

 - Town of Edenton (Chowan County): An $850,000 grant will support lighting improvements for historic downtown Edenton.
 The project will replace outdated lighting and add new lighting in current gaps.
-The project is expected to leverage public and private investments totaling $458,331.
+The project is expected to leverage a $458,331 investment.

 The Rural Downtown Economic Development Grants program provides grants to local governments to support downtown revitalization and economic development initiatives.
 These grants are intended to help local governments grow and leverage downtown districts as assets for economic growth, economic development, and prosperity by providing public improvements to help retain businesses and leverage main street assets for community-wide use.